Development

 Tests

 Especially the infrastructure heavy components of Solidblocks rely on downloading released code from Github releases.
-To be able to mimic this behaviour during integration tests, all code using released code from Github should provide the ability to override the release server to allow for injecting of development code during integration tests:
+To be able to mimic this behavior during integration tests, all code using released code from Github should provide the ability to override the release server to allow for injecting of development code during integration tests:

-curl -v -L "${SOLIDBLOCKS_BASE_URL:-https://github.com}/pellepelster/[...]"
+curl -L "${SOLIDBLOCKS_BASE_URL:-https://github.com}/pellepelster/[...]"

 For code where it is not feasible to inject a local webserver (e.g. code running on a cloud provider in cloud-init) AWS S3 is used as a webserver because it is easily scriptable.
+Tests that make uses of cloud VM instances are expected to create a temporary ssh_config for a host named test that can be used to log into the created machine of the currently running test via ssh -F <path>/ssh_config test, see for example testbeds/hetzner/ssh-config/ssh_config.template

 Secrets